JustinDiament/Breakout/README.md

 * How many hours did it take you to complete this final project?
   * It took me around 18 hours to complete this project
 * Did you collaborate or share ideas with any other students/TAs/Professors?
+  * I spoke with Professor Shah about ideas in his office hours, but other than that I did not collaborate with any other people.
 * Did you use any external resources?
   * Note it is fair to utilize some tutorials--cite them here.
 You **must** add your own personal touch however!
   * I used Joey DeVries' Breakout tutorial from learnopengl.com: https://learnopengl.com/In-Practice/2D-Game/Breakout